ILLIXR/ILLIXR/docs/docs/plugin_README/README_hand_tracking.md

   - **reference**: the coordinate reference space (e.g. left hand y up)
   - **unit**: the units of the coordinate system

-NOTE:
+!!! info

     The **detections** may be removed or re-worked in future releases

 Each vector of hand points contains 21 items which refencence the following (from https://ai.google.dev/edge/mediapipe/solutions/vision/hand_landmarker)